bitmovin/bitmovin-player-react-native/README.md

 };
 ```

-This is step is required in order to properly enable background reproduction of audio content on iOS.
-Without it, the picture-in-picture option appears on the player UI but doesn't work.
+This step is required in order to properly enable background playback on iOS.
+Without it, the Picture in Picture option appears on the player UI but has no effect when used.

 You can read more about it on [Apple's docs](https://developer.apple.com/documentation/avfaudio/avaudiosession/category/1616509-playback).

-#### Showing the picture-in-picture UI option
+#### Showing the Picture in Picture UI option

 Now that your native application is properly configured to support PiP changes, the player instance
-in your JS code can be configured to show the picture-in-picture option in the player UI.
+in your JS code can be configured to show the Picture in Picture option in the player UI.

 Simply add `isPictureInPictureEnabled: true` on your player's `playbackConfig` option: